rfourquet/SafeREPL.jl/README.md

  2
 ```

-The next question is: how to uses the `:braces` syntax, given that it is not
+The next question is: how to use the `:braces` syntax, given that it is not
 valid normal-Julia syntax?
 In addition to the previously mentioned
 converter types (`Symbol` and `String`), it's possible to pass a function
 which is used to transform the Julia AST: